-Discover the best things to do in Camiguin – Where to stay, eat and how to get there.
+Discover Camiguin Tourist Spots – Where to stay, eat and how to get there.

 How to describe Camiguin in few words?
 Imagine an island composed of four volcanoes, located in the middle of the sea (well.. not really middle), covered in green and surrounded by the Bohol Sea.

 Add it the friendly local people and the fact that it’s the second smallest province in the Philippines.

 In this post, I’ll review Camiguin interesting tourists spots which includes attractions, hotels, and restaurants.

 Most travelers never heard about Camiguin Island, and for those who did, it’s just out of their travel itinerary.